sidewalkfox/BlindMTG/README.md

 By default, a health counter will be created, and a starting health value will be added when the user starts a game using the `start` command.
 The health counter can be edited the same way a custom counter can be.

+### Day/night

+A user can change the day state to day or the day state to night by using the `day` command or the `night` command respectivly.
+To check the current day state, a user can use the `day night` command.

 ## Starting a game

 By saying the command `start`, BlindMTG will ask for the number of players and the starting health of all players.
 The health counter will be set at the starting health.
 Then, BlindMTG will choose a random player to go first.
 Starting a game will remove all counters (except for health) and reset monarch and city's blessing values.